linimin/lbry-androidtv/README.md

 ## Installation

-The minimum supported Android version is 8.0 (API level 26), and the latest APK can be downloaded at the [release](https://github.com/linimin/lbry-androidtv/releases) page.
+The minimum supported Android version is 8.0 (API level 26), the latest APK can be downloaded at the [release](https://github.com/linimin/lbry-androidtv/releases) page.

 ## Screenshots